5argon/ECSLineRenderer/README.md

 The line then need a material.
 So you specify that on `LineStyle` `ISharedComponentData`.
 Without **both** `LineSegment` and `LineStyle` my systems will not work on them.

 Finally all lines should be rotated to face the main camera in billboard rendering style.
-By attaching `BillboardCameraProxy`, the system will take this camera's transform into calculation.
-But currently I think the implementation is still incorrect it fails in many slanted camera angles.
+The system will find a "main camera" and take the camera's transform into calculation.

 ```
 // ECSLineRenderer

 LineSegment -> Transform + NonUniformScale
 LineStyle -> RenderMesh
-BillboardCameraProxy -> Rotation
+Main Camera -> Rotation

 // Unity's built-in TransformSystemGroup